(c) 2024 PillSync.com

 5.2 Concomitant Medical Conditions

-Doxylamine succinate and pyridoxine hydrochloride delayed-release tablets have anticholinergic properties and, therefore, should be used with caution in women with: asthma, increased intraocular pressure, narrow angle glaucoma, stenosing peptic ulcer, pyloroduodenal obstruction and urinary bladder-neck obstruction.
+Doxylamine succinate and pyridoxine hydrochloride delayed-release tablets have anticholinergic properties and, therefore, should be used with caution in women with: increased intraocular pressure, narrow angle glaucoma, stenosing peptic ulcer, pyloroduodenal obstruction and urinary bladder-neck obstruction.

 5.3 Interference with Urine Screen forMethadone, Opiates and Phencyclidine Phosphate (PCP)